A worldwide breakdown which stopped the whole economy

 Brands still have to adapt and make concessions to maintain their activities

 They used online marketing through social media to keep communicating with their clients and stay in their minds.
-An this is why many brands focused on their website or on e-commerce retailers to maintain their sales and revenues and adapted their offer to fit this new environment, as we can see in the following concrete cases.
+This is why many brands focused on their website or on e-commerce retailers to maintain their sales and revenues and adapted their offers to fit this new environment, as we can see in the following concrete cases.

-This is a key even in the Chinese fashion industry so they could hardly think about canceling it completely, and thanks to digital innovation the event got maintain…online.
+This is a key event in the Chinese fashion industry so they could hardly think about canceling it completely, and thanks to digital innovation the event got maintained…online.